ryanatkn/react-typescript-closing-the-loop/README.md

 React's JavaScript templating combined with TypeScript over the approaches taken by other popular view libraries.

+> tldr: React builds DOM and listens to it in a way that can be typechecked.
+> This simple fact provides substantial benefits over alternatives like Angular.
+> Read on for more discussion and visual demonstrations.

 What follows is a whole lot of words that explain what "the loop" is and why we want it to be "closed", then some demo code visuals illustrating the point.